 The Durutti Column \ Live In Bruxelles 13.8.1981 [LTMCD 2499]

-Live In Bruxelles 13.8.1981 comprises a complete live performance by Reilly and drummer Bruce Mitchell at the Place de la Monnaie (Muntplein), together with a revealing after-show interview with Vini.
+Live In Bruxelles 13.8.1981 comprises a complete live performance by Vini Reilly and drummer Bruce Mitchell at the Place de la Monnaie (Muntplein), together with a revealing after-show interview.
 The 10 song set contains Durutti favourites such as Conduct and Sketch For Summer, as well as several rarely heard numbers including Stains, Danny and Messidor.

 The booklet for this digitally remastered CD includes a facsimilie of the original event programme, as well as background notes and archive images.

 1. Sketch for Dawn

 10. For Belgian Friends

 Please note that the LTM edition of this CD is now deleted - Live in Bruxelles is now available as a bonus disc with the Factory Benelux edition of Short Stories for Pauline (FBN 36 CD).